Deploy Kuma on Docker

 mv kuma-2.9.1/bin/* /usr/local/bin/

-3. Create a separate user for the data plane proxy
+# create a dedicated user for the data plane proxy

 useradd --uid 5678 --user-group kuma-data-plane-proxy